 If you opt not to have a physical presence it could be worth investigating using virtual receptionist services.
 They provide a way for you to never miss out on phone enquiries without hiring a full time employee.
 You can save money and never lose business.

 Of course, you will also need to consider your storage space; how much room are you likely to need?
 Do you need to purchase somewhere with a warehouse now or could you get away with self-storage for the short-term?
+Self-storage solutions such as cubic storage can offer a temporary solution to storing business equipment.

 Virtual office space